What is Therapeutic Massage?

 Massage exists in different forms.
 Deep tissue massage, such as neuromuscular reeducation and myofascial release, breaks up adhesions and scar tissue that can form during injury or repetitive motions (e.g., using a mouse).
 A thorough understanding of joints, muscles, and range of motion is vital to deep tissue massage delivering lasting, pain-relieving results.

-Rejuvenating massages, such as hot stone massage, Swedish massage, and lymphatic massage, are very useful in relaxing the body.
+Rejuvenating massages are very useful in relaxing the body.
 Biochemical markers, such as cortisol (stress hormones), are reduced with rejuvenating massage.
-Long-term these hormones cause weight gain, fatigue, and are linked to many diseases.
+Long-term, these hormones cause weight gain, fatigue, and are linked to many diseases.
 So massage is an excellent way to keep your body healthy.

 Incorporating deep tissue and rejuvenating massage are two of the best ways to keep your bones and muscles healthy.
 Simultaneously boosting your immune system and your energy.